“You can almost feel them in here with us, can’t you?”

 There is memorabilia everywhere, especially in the Cypress Room museum section of the Surf, but you’ll find yourself thinking and learning about the past in unexpected places.
 The women’s bathroom, for example, has vintage fixtures and a big front room with mirrors all around, where I stood for a bit and imagined girls and women of the 1950s and 1960s primping and fiddling with their makeup.

 In a rather morbid bit of telecommunications history, here is the pay phone where some last calls were made before that ill-fated flight….note Buddy Holly’s wife Maria Elena’s signature….

 It may surprise many to learn that the Surf is still very much an active performing arts venue; several musical acts, big band orchestras, and “Weird Al” Yankovic were scheduled to appear in the weeks after the Building Community conference.

-There’s even a recurring tribute Winter Dance Party every year – the next one is January 30-February 2, 2019.
+There’s even a recurring tribute Winter Dance Party every year – (update) the next one is January 30-February 1, 2020.
 It started in 1979, with stars like Wolfman Jack, the Drifters, and one of the original Crickets.